Mehdi-Abbas-Arduino/Learning-Python/README.md

 This for the beginners as well as the established developers and newly people who are currently working in a different field and want to learn programing.

-This is the half course of python and it would be veryhelpful too all of you .
+This is the half course of python and it would be very helpful for all of you .